Relations

 Any relation between two sets is a subset of their Cartesian product:

-Unlike an unordered pair, which is just a plain set consisting of a couple of elements, , and hence does not have any notin of order, an ordered pair is affected by the order of its two components, so that
+Unlike an unordered pair, which is just a plain set consisting of a couple of elements, {a,b}, and hence does not have any notin of order, an ordered pair is affected by the order of its two components, so that

 Binary relations are used to model concepts like "is greater than", "is equal to", and similar.
 The concept of function is defined as a special kind of binary relation.